RasmussenLab/vamb/README.md

 # Installation

-Vamb requires the following Python packages to run:
+Vamb requires Python v. >= 3.5 and the following packages to run:

 * PyTorch
 * Numpy